vandanal187/1/Home.md

 # Tone.js Wiki

-## Installation

-There are a few ways to install and use Tone.js using either `npm` or `bower` or the Tone.js CDN.
-Tone can also be used with or without requirejs.
-For full instructions, take a look at the [installation guide](Installation)

 ## Working with Tone.js

 To get started sequencing and synthesizing notes, take a look at a basic [arpeggiator walkthrough](Arpeggiator).